• 10.00am - 5.30pm

 Ranks and decorations

-The Beatles' 'Sgt Pepper' costumes were adorned with an array of British Army rank insignia, patches and medals.
-All of the members of the 'Fab Four' wore officer's fringed epaulettes intermingled with a variety of other ranks' insignia.
-If they were real soldiers it would have been incredibly confusing to work out if they were meant to salute you, or you were meant to salute them!
+The Beatles' costumes for 'Sgt Pepper' were adorned with an array of British Army rank insignia, patches and medals.
+All of the members of the 'Fab Four' wore officers' fringed epaulettes intermingled with a variety of other ranks' insignia.
+Had they been real soldiers, it would have been incredibly confusing to work out whether they were meant to salute you or you were meant to salute them!

 Ringo Starr wore sergeant's chevrons on his costume, but his were lime green!